Show Cause Notice

 Submit a written reply, stating facts, reasons, documents, and clarifications.
 Seek legal help if needed.

 Not directly.
-Termination usually follows a Show Cause notice, reply to evaluation, and in many cases, a domestic inquiry.
+Termination usually follows a show cause notice, reply to evaluation, and in many cases, a domestic inquiry.

 Yes, especially in government, employment, and tax matters, to fulfill the requirement of natural justice.